rishiprasad117-art/Bcal-UCLA/DOCUMENTATION.md

 - **`filter_by_allergies` uses substring matching.** `"nuts"` matches `"tree_nuts"` and `"peanuts"`, which is intentionally safe but may occasionally over-filter (e.g., `"soy"` matching an item tagged `"soy sauce"`).

+- **Calorie bonus/penalty only applies when a full physical profile is submitted.** Items still score without personalization; calorie-range bonuses simply won't appear in the reasons list for anonymous requests.

 ### Infrastructure

-- **No scheduling.** Scrapers must be triggered manually or via an external cron job.
-There is no built-in scheduler or retry logic.

-- **No deduplication across meal periods.** If an item appears at both Lunch and Dinner (common for static locations), it gets two rows in `daily_menu.csv` and may create a duplicate stub in `food_tags.csv` if it wasn't present before — protected only by the `canonical_name` dedup check in `ingest.py`.
+- **GitHub Actions automation does not cover CORS origin changes.** If the React frontend is deployed to a non-localhost domain, `api.py` must be updated with the production origin and redeployed.

 - **No deployment configuration.** There is no `Dockerfile`, `Procfile`, or environment variable documentation.
 The Flask server runs with `debug=True` which is not suitable for production.

-- **React frontend requires Vite dev server for the API proxy.** In production, either: (a) copy `frontend/dist/` into Flask's static folder and add a catch-all `index.html` route, or (b) install `flask-cors` and set `VITE_API_BASE` at build time.
-Neither is currently configured.
+- **React frontend production build requires `VITE_API_BASE`.** Running `npm run build` without setting `VITE_API_BASE` bakes in `http://127.0.0.1:5000`.
+For a deployed build, set `VITE_API_BASE=https://your-api-domain.com` at build time and ensure the Flask CORS origin list is updated to match.

 - **`scrape_fiest.py` uses the Spice Kitchen URL** (`https://dining.ucla.edu/spice-kitchen/`) but outputs to `ucla_feast_nutrition.csv` and uses `LOCATION_NAME = "Feast at Rieber"`.
 These two dining halls appear to share a menu page, but the discrepancy is confusing and should be documented or resolved.

+- **No deduplication across meal periods.** If an item appears at both Lunch and Dinner (common for static locations), it gets two rows in `daily_menu.csv` and may create a duplicate stub in `food_tags.csv` if it wasn't present before — protected only by the `canonical_name` dedup check in `ingest.py`.